tredontho/purescript-book/text/chapter11.md

      ```

      _Hint_: you can use the implementation of `split` as a starting point.
 You might find the `stripPrefix` function useful.
- 1. (Difficult) Use the `ReaderT` and `WriterT` monad transformers to reimplement the document printing library which we wrote earlier using the `Reader` monad.
+ 1. (Difficult) Use the `ReaderT` and `WriterT` monad transformers to reimplement the document printing library, which we wrote earlier using the `Reader` monad.

      Instead of using `line` to emit strings and `cat` to concatenate strings, use the `Array String` monoid with the `WriterT` monad transformer, and `tell` to append a line to the result.
 Use the same names as in the original implementation but ending with an apostrophe (`'`).